lambotik/DemoQA/README.md

 -  Upload and Download
 -  Dynamic Properties

-### In the 'Forms' section, you will be shown interacting with:
+### In the 'Forms' section, you will be shown interacting with :
 - Registration Form

 ### In the 'Alerts, Frame & Windows' section, you will be shown interacting with :